Article based on a lecture kept at the International Yoga Congress, Bucharest, 25th of November 2012 by Johanes Dragonoff.

 Let your mind rest at these ideas and images and then let your creative imagination and intuition fly from there into really feeling these infinities, melting with them, expanding in and out beyond all borders.

-Plotinus (205-270 BC) was following Plato’s idea that God (or the One) is infinite.
+Plotinus (205-270 BC) was following Plato’s idea that God ("the One") is infinite.
 He stated that The One has never known measure and stands outside of number, and so is under no limit either in regard to anything external or internal; for any such determination would bring something of the dual into it.

 St. Augustine (354-430 AD) adapted Platonic philosophy to the Christian religion and he believed that God was infinite and could also think infinite thoughts.
 He infers that although God's power is unlimited, he still cannot make an absolutely unlimited thing, no more than he can make an unmade thing (for this involves two contradicting states being true together).
 One can indeed argue in general that the notion of a (totally) unlimited thing is contradictory in terms - a `thing' is by its very nature limited, defined by a process of categorization, limitation or separation from the background.
 Also it is logically evident that God cannot make another one equal to Him in His Totality, as that would lead to a contradiction of a 'divided totality' or 'two totalities'.
-But perhaps He can make 'subsets' of Him that can evolve infinitely close to His Uniqueness.
+But perhaps He can make 'subsets' of Him that can evolve close enough to His Uniqueness to make the identifying leap back to Him.

-René Guénon (1886 – 1951) describes in his book The Multiple States of the Being (1932) in a very penetrating way some key concepts and principles of metaphysics and their relationship to infinity.
+René Guénon (1886 – 1951) describes in his book The Multiple States of the Being (1932) in a very penetrating way some key concepts and principles of metaphysics and their relationship to infinity and mathematics.

 Peter Samsel presents Guénon’s ideas in The Logic of the Absolute, The Metaphysical Writings of René Guénon:"Guénon begins his demonstration with a primary axiom, or first principle, which he terms the Metaphysical Infinite. (…) He is careful to distinguish the Metaphysical Infinite from the mathematical infinite, which is finite, insofar as it is limited to the domain of numbers.
 The Metaphysical Infinite is simply that which has no limits of any kind.
 Several necessary characteristics follow upon this essential definition: The Infinite is without any limitation, restriction, or determination, for any such would clearly contradict its infinitude.
 It is unique, all-encompassing, and an absolute Totality, for if anything were exterior to it, it would not be the Infinite.
 It is without parts, for any part would be relative and finite and could thus have no common measure or relationship to it.
 It is absolutely indeterminate, as any positive definition would serve as a delimitation, and thus could not apply to it.
 By the same measure, it is absolutely affirmed, as its indetermination—the negation of any limiting definition—is equivalent to the negation of negation as such and thus total affirmation.
 Finally, it is incontestable, as its absolute indetermination implies that it cannot be defined, discussed or, for that matter, contested.
 The essentially apophatic definition of the notion of the Metaphysical Infinite implies also that, just as it cannot be rationally contested, so it is not open to rational proof.
 Rather, another mode of discernment must be appealed to, one that might be termed “intellectual intuition.”
 (Peter Samsel, 2006, emphasis added)

-Cantor was sharing a similar view that Absolute Infinity is totally unlimited and thus totally beyond definitions.
+Cantor was sharing a similar view to Guénon, that Absolute Infinity is totally unlimited and thus totally beyond definitions.
 Yet Guénon is pointing beyond all possible limiting concepts, including the concept of number, thus going beyond counting, beyond one/many dualism.
-One could perhaps perceive how the mathematical 'absolute limit infinity', great Omega, Ω - absolute in the category of numbers - is a kind of 'platonic manifestation' of Metaphysical Infinity in the ideal universe of numbers.
+One could perhaps perceive how the mathematical 'absolute limit infinity', great Omega, Ω - absolute in the category of numbers - is a kind of platonic idea or 'manifestation' of Metaphysical Infinity in the ideal universe of numbers.

-Guénon is introducing another aspect of Metaphysical Infinity to allow this Infinity to be active and creative.
+Guénon is introducing another aspect of Metaphysical Infinity for us to understand how this Infinity can be active and creative.
 Infinity ‘opens’ in what he calls Universal Possibility (similar to the Infinite Potential in David Bohm's theory of Implicate Order).

 Everything that is not contradicting itself finds its life in this absolutely free and unlimited realm.
 This is strikingly similar to the tantric concept characterizing the essence of Cosmic Consciousness; Svatantrya, perfectly free Will and perfect unlimited spontaneity (see e.g. Kashmir Shaivism).
 Metaphysical Infinity together with Universal Possibility resemble the related pair of concepts in non-dual shaivism, namely Prakasha and Vimarsha, uncreated light and its reflection (through Svatantrya) and expression in itself, both perfectly united together yet whispering the most subtle idea of dualism anticipating manifestation.
 Within this Universal Possibility some ‘things’ are possible to manifest, others not, both categories being in the unmanifest sphere.
 Manifestable possibilities can then further take shape to become manifested in time and space and be conditioned by limitation and change, still keeping their essence in the transcendent realm of infinite possibilities.